Paulescu/chess-game/README.md

 1. Download raw data with Magnus 7k games
 2. Generate instruction dataset (and validate it!)
-3. Fine-tune LFM2-350M to imitate Magnus.
+3. Fine-tune LFM2-350M to imitate Magnus (aka LFM2-350M-MagnusInstruct)
-4. Evaluate the AI player we just created (spoiler alert: it sucks! more on this below)
+4. Evaluate the model by playing against it
-5. Generate the fine-tuned model bundle with `leap-bundle`
+5. Bundle the model with `leap-bundle`
 6. Create a simple iOS game and embed our fine-tuned LLM using the `LeapSDK` for iOS.

 Steps 1 to 5 are implemented inside the `fine-tune` directory.